About theMilpitas Historical Society

 alteration which

 involved cultural resources.
-In 1993, the City Council acted to
+In 1992, the City Council acted to

 dissolve the Cultural

-enforcement to the
+enforcement were passed on to the

-newly created Parks, Recreation, and Cultural Resources Commission.
+newly created Parks, Recreation, and Cultural Resources

 Society

-Projects: The Society has been increasingly active in preservation
+The Society has been

 since 1990.

-was acquired thanks
+acquired in 1993 thanks

 to Ed Cavallini and is now completely restored thanks to Bob Keely and